Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 29. What is dead space ventilation?

-The portion of inspired air that does not reach the alveoli for gas exchange
+Dead space ventilation refers to the portion of inspired air that does not reach the alveoli for gas exchange.

 30. What are the three types of dead space ventilation?